mochoabuilds/-cognition-/README.md

-Hardware and Software Improvements for a Low-Cost Computer Vision Application (Ochoa et la., 2020)
+Hardware and Software Improvements for a Low Cost Distributed Computer Vision Application (Ochoa et la., 2020)

-** WORKING PAPER **
+*** WORKING PAPER ***

 ## INTRODUCTION
 * Hi there!
-I've long been puzzled by phenomena that is obvious.
-Case in point, the checkout process at neighborhood markets.
+I've long been puzzled by neighborhood markets.
+Especially its checkout process.
 Could it be simpler?
 I dug deeper into the idea to discover the nature of the system.
+* First hand participation as a cashier has me hypothesizing that if you were to remove the checkout process entirely then staff will have more free time to:  1) chat with customers for no specific purpose  2) be the public characters that “keep an eye” on the neighborhood  3) be a “port of entry" for newcomers  4) perform non-cashier operations
-I explore how an autonomous checkout system customized to serve the needs of a community may implictly incentivize the kind of human associations key to healthy neighborhoods.
-This paper takes on the critical experiment of planning for healthier cities.
+* This paper explores how an autonomous checkout system customized to serve the needs of a community may implicitly incentivize the kind of human associations key to healthy neighborhoods and their tax coffers.
-* This paper also explores the engineering and science of autonomous checkout systems.
+* This paper also dives into the engineering of an autonomous checkout system.
 I use a mixed methods approach made up of ethnography, quick look perceptions and open source computer vision code.
-I train a computer vision system to understand “whose hands are doing what, with what object” using neighborhood market data.
-These methods are then integrated into more abstract tools (i.e.  mixture density network trained on neighborhood market data) to build a computer vision system with societal applications.

-## SOCIETAL APPLICATION
-* We see cashier systems as more than mere stores of data.
-They're active pieces of infrastructure for a simpler checkout processes.
-Our autonomous checkout system will do this and give workers more free time to 1) chat with customers for no specific purpose 2) be a “port of entry" for newcomers 3) be the public characters that “keep an eye” on the neighborhood 4) daily operations
-* We build a high ROI pilot project to pave out the efficiency of this first product (See: FUTURE WORK, Fall 2020)
+This clever approach helps trim computational costs by only taking action when a person comes in contact with a specific space or object.
+* This trick means our distributed computer vision application is essentially a virtual reality controller.
+It scans the room with an off-the-shelf camera to understand the scene and syncs specific points in the space with connected actions.
+It all runs on a set of Python programs distributed among nodes, Mac & Linux hubs.
+* Within a neighborhood market this dcvp setup lends itself to handsfree checkout.
+It has the potential to change the neighborhood market in the long term.
+Customers browse, built their basket and upon exit they are issued a check via SMS, allowing them to pay thru their own mobile payment accounts.

 RELATED WORK
 *

 ## OUR MIXED METHODS APPROACH
 ETHNOGRAPHY
-* Prep:  What is ethnographic research?
+* What is ethnographic research?
 It is firsthand participation in once unfamiliar social circles to pull a sense of what’s relevant in that world.
 For the purpose of this research we frequent neighborhood markets in the Uptown and Edgewater neighborhoods of Chicago.
-* Field Notes:
+* Field Notes

 QUICK LOOK GLANCES
-* Prep:
-* Notes:
+*

 COMPUTER VISION
-* Prep:  We use convolutional neural networks (CNN) for object detection, gesture recognition and temporal associations.
-Algorithms divide images into regions, bounding boxes and probabilities to help the machine understand “whose hands are doing what, with what object?"
+* We train a distributed computer vision model to understand “whose hands are doing what, with what object” in neighborhood markets scenarios.
+Algorithms divide images into regions, bounding boxes and probabilities to help machines understand their goal.
+The model is then integrated into more abstract and analytical efforts (i.e. mixture density network) to help machines better understand the idiosyncrasies of each community's neighborhood market.

 * A. Human Pose Estimation | Who’s here? ![1-DsOBzKpVMUULGABMVFdVIg](https://user-images.githubusercontent.com/40745550/82762582-6febd280-9dc7-11ea-90ea-0671e1bf3744.jpeg)
 * B. Gesture Recognition | Whatcha up to?
 * C. Object Classification | Whatcha holdin?
-* D. Temporal Association | Who has what?
+* D. Temporal Association** | Who has what?
 * E. Action Analysis Based on Location

-MIXTURE DENSITY NETWORK
+MIXTURE DENSITY NETWORK (MDN)
-* Prep:  What is a mixed density network?
+* What is a mixed density network?
 * Model:
 * Network Architecture:
 * Optimization:

+DISTRIBUTED COMPUTER VISION PIPELINE
+* VideoNode <—> VideoHub <—> Librarian <—> UI/UX

+* VideoNode** (Ethnography, Quick Look Glances, Computer Vision) //  parameter tuning to optimize detection
+* VideoHub (Computer Vision) //  log video and event message, acknowledge
+* Librarian (Computer Vision, MDN) // extracts features from video, creates summaries and reports
+* UI/UX //  SMS, mobile payments integration

-## BUILDING THIS COMPUTER VISION SYSTEM
+## BUILDING THIS COMPUTER VISION APPLICATION
 01 Installing Required Packages and Libraries
 * Python
 * OpenCV https://opencv.org/